dmytronayda/js109-programming-fundamentials/what-is-a-function.md

 A function in JavaScript can be considered as a 'procedure'.
 A function has a **unique name**, a collection of **statements** that may be invoked (0 or more times), may be provided some **inputs**, and may give back one or more **outputs**.

 ## How to define a function?
 A function is defined with a special keyword `function` followed by a function name and a pair of parentheses `()`.
-Inputs that may be provided to a function are placed between the curly braces.
+Inputs that may be provided to a function are placed between the parentheses.
 These inputs in the function definition are called parameters.
 A set of statements that function executes is placed between the curly braces.

 Here's an example of **function declaration**: